 Commencing in 2007-08, the office of the Ombudsman (the Office) commenced a program to ensure that its work increasingly contributed to improvements to public administration.
 Consistent with this program, the number of improvements to practices and procedures of public authorities as a result of Ombudsman action in 2011-12 is a significant improvement on the 2011-12 budget target and 2010-11 actual results.
-The number of improvements to practices and procedures of public authorities as a result of Ombudsman action has now increased each year for the past three years and has nearly trebled from 2007-08.
+The number of improvements to practices and procedures of public authorities as a result of Procedures of public authorities as a result of procedure of public authorities and procedures of public authorities as a result of Procedure of Procedu